translate/translate/README.rst

 Toolkit is part of the Translate project, hosted at
 <https://github.com/translate>.

-The software includes programs to covert localization formats to the common PO, and emerging XLIFF format.
+The software includes programs to convert localization formats to the common PO, and emerging XLIFF format.
 There are also programs to check and manage PO and XLIFF files.
 Online documentation includes guides on using the tools, running a localization project and how to localize various projects from